pkmnnerd/bonus_round/README.md

 It was much less work than figuring it out myself, but the AI was much less capable than I thought, as it had trouble rendering spaces, and briefly showing the next word.
 It even put O as a consonant.
-Maybe I should have used a larger model than Gemini 3 Flash.
+Maybe I should have used a better model than Gemini 3 Flash.

 AI generated README below:
 ----